giantswarm/docs/src/content/reference/gsctl/scale-cluster.md

 Where **autoscaling** is available, you can specify a range within which the autoscaler can scale the number of worker nodes.

-Note that autoscaling is currently available on AWS in tenant cluster release v{{% first_aws_autoscaling_version %}} or newer.
+Note that autoscaling is currently available on AWS in workload cluster release v{{% first_aws_autoscaling_version %}} or newer.

 Example: